 It is very important to be aware of proper dental care for your pet and this begins with diet:

 Many small pet owners are surprised that feeding your companion hard pet food is enough to keep teeth at a consistent length.
 That said, it is not the friction of the teeth on the food itself, rather the friction of the teeth on each other which is crucial.
 You should offer your rodent hay, vegetables, fresh twigs and green fodder.
 In contrast to grain, small pets should consume lots and lots of hay in order to meet their energy requirements.
 In this way, the teeth get used more and the risk of teeth misalignment is minimalised.

 Depending on the rate of growth, the teeth should be adjusted in regular intervals of 2 to 8 weeks.
 The incisors can be sanded down or adjusted with tongs; with cooperative rodents this can be done without anaesthetic.
 If the molars are also affected, the animal must be put under anaesthetic for a short time.
 Protruding teeth can be clipped with tongs and the teeth can be smoothed down.

-Signs of teeth misalignment in rodents
+Signs of teeth misalignment in small pets

 The following symptoms indicate a possible teeth misalignment: